JMariadlcs/NFT-dynamic-fully-on-chain/README.md

 # NFT-fully-on-chain

-This is a NFT with SVG Images stored 100% On-Chain creation from Chainlink Hackathon Spring 2022
+This is a NFT with based64 encoded SVG Images stored 100% On-Chain creation from Chainlink Hackathon Spring 2022

 ## Objetives
 1. Mint an NFT based on the price of ETH